-Michael Parkinson looks back at interviews he carried out with legendary Hollywood actors in the 1970s.
+In the penultimate compilation, Michael Parkinson looks back at interviews he carried out with legendary Hollywood actors in the seventies.
 Those featured include Tony Curtis and Jack Lemmon - who both tell stories about Marilyn Monroe - Kirk Douglas, James Stewart, Robert Redford, Dustin Hoffman and John Wayne.
+Parkinson also recalls meeting Citizen Kane director Orson Welles, whom he describes as one of the most fascinating men he ever met.

 John Cleese gives a rare interview in which he talks about his life and his involvement in some of Britain's mould-breaking comedy shows.